Time and again I keep hearing pregnant women and mothers complain about how their backs stiffen and hurt.

 And those popping sounds you get while cracking tend to create a sense of relief—something like the “aha moment” feeling.

-However, those popping sounds are not necessary to feel relieved whenever you have to loosen yourself from those stiffed areas.
+However, those popping sounds are unnecessary to feel relieved whenever you have to loosen yourself from those stiffed areas.

 Just make sure you’re not forcing anything or doing it too much.